dbuenzli/remat/doc/describe.md

 [HOWTO](howto.html) — DESCRIBE — [REST API](api.html)

-# Luigi description files reference v0
+# Remat description files reference v0

 This document is the reference manual for repository description files.
 It assumes you are familiar with the [HOWTO](howto.html) and JSON.

-Luigi description files define the contents and configure the presentation of a repository on the web.
-They are used by the `luigi` command line tool to derive the data needed for the web publication.
+Remat description files define the contents and configure the presentation of a repository on the web.
+They are used by the `remat` command line tool to derive the data needed for the web publication.

 Description files are [JSON text](http://tools.ietf.org/html/rfc4627)